fbpx

 The Premier ECG Workshop is an advanced course with over 7 hours of personal instruction by Dr. Amal Mattu, a renowned educationalist specialising in Emergency Medicine cardiology.
 The program aims to prime the user with the ability to interpret ECGs like an expert!

-Course covers more advanced topics, subtle and sinister signs and diagnosis not to be missed.
-Topic covered include:
+The course covers more advanced topics, including subtle and sinister signs and diagnoses not to be missed.
+Here are examples of topics covered:

 1. Recognizing ACS